pkourany/FPS_GT511C3_Library/README.md

 Here is how the wires attach to the Photon

+Green to Rx

+Yellow to TX

+Black to GND

+Red to Vin

 ![](photonfps.jpg)

 Here is what the recipe on http://ifttt.com looks like when it is fully made